 This Tuscan white bean soup recipe is completely vegetarian and very easy to make, using water as the base - no stock at all!
 It can be made vegan if you leave out the parmesan cheese rind and topping.

-I wish I could say that I have eaten this soup in Tuscany.
-I have been to Tuscany, but I did not have the distinct pleasure of its famous white bean soup.
+I wish I could say that I have eaten Tuscan white bean soup in Tuscany.
+I have been to Tuscany, but I did not have the distinct pleasure of eating its famous soup.
 (Is it really famous?
 I don't know...)
-I was really trying to recreate the Tuscan White Bean Soup I had when I worked at California Pizza Kitchen.

 Jump to: